actionanand/arblogz/src/content/blog/groceries-guide-multilingual.md

 > **Banana varieties**: Banana is a nutritious tropical fruit enjoyed worldwide.
 Popular varieties include **Nendran / Ethapazham** (cooking banana), **Red Banana** (sweet, reddish skin), **Matti** (small, sweet), **Poovan**, **Yelakki** (aromatic, Karnataka favorite), **Robusta** (common table banana), **Rasthali** (sweet, aromatic), **Karpooravalli** (large, firm), **Chingan** (Kerala variety), and **Cavendish** (most common export variety).
 Each variety has unique taste, texture, and culinary uses.

+> **Date varieties**: Dates (பேரீச்சம்பழம் / ಖರ್ಜೂರ / खजूर) are nature's candy—sweet, nutritious fruits from the palm tree, packed with energy and minerals.
+Originating from the Middle East, particularly Saudi Arabia, dates come in numerous varieties, each with distinct taste, texture, and appearance:
+>
+> **Premium Varieties**:
+> - **Ajwa** (அஜ்வா / ಅಜ್ವಾ / अजवा) - The "Holy Date" from Medina, Saudi Arabia; dark brown to black, soft, slightly dry texture; prune-like flavor with hints of chocolate; highly prized for religious and health significance; expensive and considered medicinal.
+> - **Medjool** (மெட்ஜூல் / ಮೆಡ್ಜೂಲ್ / मेदजूल) - The "King of Dates"; large, plump, soft and chewy; caramel-like sweetness; deep amber to brown color; grown in Morocco, Palestine, California; perfect for stuffing and desserts.
+> - **Mabroom** (மப்ரூம் / ಮಾಬ್ರೂಮ್ / माबरूम) - Long, slender, wrinkled; bronze to reddish-brown; chewy texture with caramel notes; less sweet than Medjool; from Medina; excellent for snacking and Ramadan.
+> - **Safawi** (சஃபாவி / ಸಫಾವಿ / सफावी) - Medium-sized, cylindrical, dark brown to black; soft, moist texture; balanced sweetness; from Medina; affordable premium option; good for cooking and eating fresh.
+> - **Sukari** (சுக்கரி / ಸುಕರಿ / सुकरी) - "Sugar date" in Arabic; golden to light brown; extremely sweet, soft, almost melts in mouth; crunchy when semi-dry; from Al-Qassim, Saudi Arabia; one of the sweetest varieties.
+>
+> **Popular Everyday Varieties**:
+> - **Kimia** (கிமியா / ಕಿಮಿಯಾ / किमिया) - Iranian date; dark brown to black; soft, fleshy, moist; sweet with slight bitterness; affordable; widely available in India; excellent for milkshakes and desserts.
+> - **Amber** (ஆம்பர் / ಆಂಬರ್ / अंबर) - Also called "Amer"; medium to large size; light brown to golden; firm yet tender; mildly sweet; from Saudi Arabia; good shelf life; versatile for cooking.
+> - **Deglet Noor** (டெக்லெட் நூர் / ಡೆಗ್ಲೆಟ್ ನೂರ್ / डेग्लेट नूर) - "Date of Light" in Arabic; semi-dry, firm texture; translucent golden-amber color; less sweet than Medjool; from Tunisia and Algeria; widely exported; perfect for baking.
+> - **Zahidi** (ஜாஹிதி / ಝಾಹಿದಿ / ज़ाहिदी) - Medium-sized, oval; golden brown when ripe; firm, nutty flavor; less sweet; excellent for cooking and processing; popular in Lion Dates brand (brown variety); good for diabetics due to lower sugar content.
+> - **Tunisian Dates** (துனீசியன் பேரீச்சம்பழம் / ಟ್ಯೂನೀಷಿಯನ್ ಖರ್ಜೂರ / ट्यूनीशियाई खजूर) - Includes Deglet Noor and other varieties; generally firm texture; light to medium brown; semi-dry; good for general consumption and export.
+>
+> **Other Notable Varieties**:
+> - **Khudri** (குத்ரி / ಖುದ್ರಿ / खुदरी) - Large, wrinkled, dark brown; chewy, sweet; from Riyadh; economical; widely consumed.
+> - **Barhi** (பார்ஹி / ಬರ್ಹಿ / बरही) - Unique as can be eaten at "khalal" stage (yellow, crunchy, less sweet) or fully ripe (soft, very sweet); small, round; from Iraq.
+> - **Halawi** (ஹலாவி / ಹಲಾವಿ / हलावी) - "Sweet" in Arabic; medium-sized, golden; soft, caramel-like; from Iraq; excellent for fresh eating.
+> - **Khadrawi** (கத்ராவி / ಖದ್ರಾವಿ / खद्रावी) - Soft, dark brown; very sweet, chewy; from Iraq; good for desserts.
+>
+> **Selection and Storage Tips**:
+> - **Fresh dates**: Look for plump, shiny skin without crystallization; should be soft but not mushy; avoid dates with fermented smell.
+> - **Dried dates**: Check for uniform color; should be slightly sticky but not overly hard; no mold or off-odors.
+> - **Storage**: Fresh dates last 6-12 months refrigerated; dried dates can last up to a year in airtight containers; freeze for longer storage (up to 2 years).
+> - **Culinary uses**: Eat fresh as snacks; stuff with nuts or cheese; blend into smoothies; use in energy balls, cakes, and traditional sweets; natural sweetener in recipes.
+> - **Health benefits**: Rich in fiber, potassium, magnesium, antioxidants; natural energy booster; supports digestive health; good for heart health.
+>
+> **Shopping Tip**: For premium quality and special occasions, choose Ajwa or Medjool; for everyday consumption, Kimia and Safawi offer great value; for baking and cooking, Deglet Noor or Zahidi work best.
+During Ramadan, demand increases and prices rise, so buy in advance.
+Check origin labels—Saudi Arabian dates (especially from Medina and Al-Qassim) are highly regarded for quality.

 > **Mango varieties**: Mango, the "King of Fruits," is a delicious tropical treasure with hundreds of varieties.
 Popular ones include **Alphonso/Hapus** (aromatic, smooth), **Banginapalli** (large, fiberless), **Totapuri** (tangy, used for pickles), **Neelam** (sweet, affordable), **Sindhura/Sindoora** (vibrant, sweet), **Malgova** (rich, creamy), **Mallika** (hybrid, aromatic), **Raspuri** (Karnataka favorite), **Kesar** (saffron-colored, Gujarat), **Chausa** (aromatic, North India), **Dasheri** (sweet, North India), **Langra** (green even when ripe), **Amrapali** (hybrid, disease-resistant), and **Badami** (aromatic, Karnataka).
 Each has distinct flavor, texture, and regional popularity.

 > **Apple varieties by texture**: Apples come in different textures that affect their eating experience and culinary uses: